Conference Venue:

 ZOU Yingping, Central South University

-Consisting of the 15th Applied Optics and Photonics China (AOPC 2026) and 17th Photonics Expo Beijing, the World Photonics Conference 2026 serves as a premier international platform that integrates academic exchange, industrial collaboration, and technology demonstration.
+Consisting of the 15th Applied Optics and Photonics China (AOPC 2026) and 17th Photonics Expo Beijing, the World Photonics Conference 2026 will be held on July 17-19 2026 in Beijing, serving as a premier international platform that integrates academic exchange, industrial collaboration, and technology demonstration in optics and photonics fields, attracting thousands of attendees every year.

 Sponsor: